St. John's Institution: Uniformed bodies

-Some of the school uniformed bodies are the St John's Cadet Corps (Pasukan Kadet Bersatu Malaysia), St John's Naval Cadet Band, St John Ambulance, Eagle Scout Group, Red Crescent Society, Police Cadets, and Kadet Remaja Sekolah.
-Martial arts are also included in this category.
-They are the Taekwondo Club, Karate club, Fencing Club, Silat Gayung Club & Kendo Club.

-8th Bukit Bintang KL Eagle Scout Group

-The 8th Bukit Bintang KL Eagle Scout Group was established in 1963.

-St John Ambulance of Malaysia (KL SJI A/C Div.)

-KL SJI A/C is a division under the St John Ambulance of Malaysia, part of an international voluntary service organisation dedicated to training and providing first aid skills.
-The division has had numerous achievements in competitions at the state and national levels, and continues to be a major contributor in voluntary first aid service around the capital.

 St John's Institution Cadet Corps

 The St John's Institution Cadet Corps was established in 1915, one of the oldest cadet corps in Malaya.
 It is the oldest cadet corps in this school formed by Lt.
 Eric Chart.
 It was under the command of the British Military Somerset Light Infantry during the colonial days.

 St John's Institution Naval Cadet Band

 The St John's Institution Cadet Band was formed in 1916.
 The Cadet Band is also one of the few bands in Malaysia which include bagpipes in its ensemble.

 In 2005 the St John's Institution Cadet Band Alumni was registered as an alumni body representing ex-band members.
 Today the members continues their passion through the formation of the Alumni Band, mainly Pipe and Drums, performing at private functions.
 In history, the band won their first title as 1st place in the "KL State Marching Band Competition 2009".
 In that year also, the band was granted affiliation with the Royal Malaysian Navy.